Provides assistance to the IRE Conference, June 20-23, 2024 in Anaheim, CA.

 In the early 1980s, Leonard exposed how corporations blackballed various charities in 16 cities.
 She tried to get the newspapers in these towns to pay attention, but only two followed up on her article for a little magazine called The Grantsmanship Center News.

-Leonard also wrote what may be the first published list of how grantors should apply the Golden Rule to grant seekers.
+Leonard also wrote what may be the first published list of how grant makers should apply the Golden Rule to grant seekers.
 Later, hoping to stir better coverage of nonprofits and their role in the quality of communities, she and her husband co–wrote a piece for the Columbia Journalism Review on how to cover nonprofits as hard news.
 The couple also wrote exposés of charities and Hollywood films that sold lies as truth.

 Women of modest means who are college journalism students or early-career professional journalists (three years or less of post-college work experience).
 Women of color and trans women are encouraged to apply.